mentalmove/SudokuGenerator/README.md

 which allows more than one solution.
 When constant `REPEATED_TRIES` is set to `1`, it will try to take back another value instead.
 In this case, a global counter variable has to ensure that every value potentially to take back must be tried only once.
-Result will be
+Result will be:
 ```
  -----------------------------------
 | 1 : 2 : 3 | 4 : 5 : 6 | 7 : 8 :   |